Keeps your friends close, your enemies closer, and your digital marketing competitors in the palm of your hand.

 d.
 Let Monitor Backlinks suggest competitors

-Head to the Competitors tab, click Add new competitor, then type in your domain and let Monitor Backlinks do its thing.
+Head to the Competitor Links tab, click Add new competitor, then type in your domain and let Monitor Backlinks do its thing.

 2. Find Competitor Content with the Most Social Media Engagement